ernestodecrecchio/ernestodecrecchio/README.md

 - In my free time I love to go hiking with my dog :dog: and code personal project
 - :mailbox: [Contact me](https://www.linkedin.com/in/ernesto-de-crecchio/) to get an updated resume

----

-### ⌨️ Currently working on
-I'm currently developing a mobile app that lets you track your income and expenses with ease.
-View stats, group data, and enjoy other handy features.
-Stay tuned for more updates!

----

 ### :hammer_and_wrench: Languages and Tools :
 Swift
 Dart